 Credit: Nyao148

 Hanegi Park, famous for its ume groves, is located here.
-Masuzoe Institute of Political Economy, which serves as the home of former Tokyo Governor Yoichi Masuzoe, who resigned over allegations of mixing public and private affairs, is located here.
+The Masuzoe Institute of Political Economy, which serves as the home of former Tokyo Governor Yoichi Masuzoe, who resigned over allegations of mixing public and private affairs, is located in this part of Setagaya.

 Gotokuji 豪徳寺